damnankit/Heart-disease-analysis/README.md

 # Heart-disease-analysis
-This is my Heart-disease-analysis project
+This is a heart disease analysis project